-We offer integrations with Namely, BambooHR and Workday, or changes can be made using Excel, or any other tool that allows the file to be saved with a file extension of .xlsx or .csv.
+We offer integrations with Namely, BambooHR and Workday, or changes can be made using Excel, or any other tool that allows the file to be saved in an XLSX or CSV format.
 New columns can be added, and existing columns removed, as long as the mandatory columns of Name and Employee Id/Email are retained.
 Any new columns added are assumed to be new demographics, rather than personal details for the user.

 Important Formatting Tips:

-- Field names for personal details must match the template field names (Name, Email, Employee ID, and if you choose to include: Date of Birth, Start Date, End Date, Language)
+- Field names for personal details must match the template field names (Name, Preferred Name, Email, Employee ID, and if you choose to include: Date of Birth, Start Date, End Date, Language)

 - The date columns for Start Date and Date of Birth must use a Custom date format of mmm dd, yyyy.
 So the first of January looks like "Jan 01, 2014".
 Instructions for customizing the date in Excel can be found here: Create a custom date format

 - The date columns are used for Age and Tenure calculations, so there's no need to load age and tenure separately